LiranCaduri/MyShift/README.md

 # MyShift
-An Android app for managing shifts and salery.
+An Android app for managing shifts and salary.